quattor/quattor.github.com/_aquilon/management.md

 ### Define Aquilon user UID

-A sandbox is associated with an Aquilon user.
-The user who will create the sandbox must have a matching Aquilon user entry, if the user account does not exist on the broker host.
+*This section is only required if you are using using NFS for sandbox development but user accounts are not defined on the broker.*

+The broker needs to set the sandbox owner to user creating it.
+As the broker cannot retrieve the user UID from the user account when it is not defined on the broker host, it uses the user information defined in the Aquilon database to retrieve the UID to use.

 To list existing users, use:

 ```bash